 Granada, Spain, has been a UNESCO City of Literature since 2014.
 Granada has always been a gathering place for poets, writers and intellectuals of great significance from Yehudá Ibn Tibón (1120-1190) and Ibn Zamrak (1333-1394), to Ángel Ganivet (1865-1898) and Federico García Lorca (1895-1936).

 Heidelberg, Germany, joined the UNESCO Creative Cities Network in 2014.
 In Heidelberg, literature is omnipresent.
 Taking a walk through the city, one finds publishing houses, bookshops and libraries around every corner.

 Ljubljana, the capital of Slovenia, has been a UNESCO Cit of Literature since 2015.
-Ljubljana is known as a prolific centre of literary creation with a strong public library network.
-The city was World Book Capital in 2010-2011 and the first city to host the World Book Summit.
+Ljubljana is known as a prolific centre of literary creativity and has a strong public library network.
+The city was World Book Capital in 2010-2011 and the first city to host the World Book Summit in 2011.

 Lviv in Ukraine has been a UNESCO City of Literature since 2015.
 Lviv is the largest city in western Ukraine and is recognized as the country’s Cultural Capital.
 Renowned for its rich literary history and printing legacy, Lviv is undeniably a city of writers, publishers and readers.

 Manchester in England was designated as a UNESCO City of Literature in October 2017.
 It is the home of the Manchester Literary and Philosophical Society and also the home of twentieth century avant-garde writers such as Anthony Burgess and Jeanette Winterson.

 Melbourne, Australia, has been a UNESCO City of Literature since 2008.
 Melbourne is the capital of the state of Victoria and is Australia's second largest city.
 It is the home for writers, independent publishers and bookstores in Australia.